gatesofdawnstudio/gatesofdawnstudio.github.io/README.md

 My name is Kiley Burkhart, and I operate a music recording and production studio called Gates of Dawn in Westerville, OH.
 I am passionate about helping indie artists bring their songs to life.
 I provide affordable rates and a relaxed environment with flexible scheduling and payment options.

 ## Contact
 Please reach out via this [form](https://forms.gle/8vqS33juHe4fUass7) if you would like to work with me.
-We can discuss your project, pricing, etc. via a virtual or in person meeting, with no commitment to you.
+We can discuss your project, pricing, etc. via a virtual or in person meeting, with no commitment from you.

 ## Studio
 See my gear list [here](./STUDIO.md).